qoala/InvisibleInc-CommunityBugFixes/FIXES.md

     to and investigating the point, the guard immediately turns to face the calculated direction.
   * **Campaign Option**: choose one of the available fixes or no fix.
   * **Credit**: Qoalabear
+* DLC mid-missions: Save corruption if Monst3r is the sole survivor of DLC mid2.
+  * Occurs if Monst3r is the only surviving agent, and he is not officially on your team.
+This contradicts in-game tips/dialogue suggesting that "Our agents are expendable, but Monst3r must survive".
+  * **Fix**: Monst3r joins your agency if he is the only survivor of the mission, allowing you to continue the campaign.
+  * **Credit**: Hekateras